 Overall Protection of Human Health and the Environment: Under this alternative, ICs, including fencing and security, signage, a deed notice and an SMP, would be implemented to inform target populations about risks, limit use of potential COC-impacted areas, manage any residual impacts as well as reduce exposure to impacted soil by controlling construction in the area.
+The gravel cover currently in place eliminates exposure to impacted soils unless excavated.
+While not needed for achieving the RAO, gravel cover enhancement and periodic maintenance and inspection are included as additional protective measures against the potential for airborne release of contaminants by ensuring that a minimum gravel cover thickness of 3 inches is maintained over the impacted soils.
 No ecological risks were identified for the LIA.
 Therefore, this alternative is protective of human health and the environment.

 Compliance with ARARs: All activities under this alternative would be implemented in accordance with relevant ARARs.
+Action-specific ARARs such as erosion and sediment control plans would apply when gravel cover enhancement is required.

 Long-Term Effectiveness and Permanence: Implementation of ICs such as an SMP would control unauthorized excavations, increasing the long-term effectiveness of this alternative.
+While not needed for achieving the RAO, as an additional protective measure against potential airborne release of contaminants, a minimum gravel cover thickness of 3 inches will be maintained over the impacted soils.
 Future changes in land use will be addressed by the deed restrictions proposed as part of the ICs.
+Additional deed restriction will be included requiring implementation of a permanent, non-containment-type remedy (such as excavation) prior to transfer of any portion of the area of vanadium impacted soils to a new owner.
+In addition, if Pepco plans to construct a permanent structure in this area, the impacted soils will be excavated from area to be disturbed prior to construction.
 This alternative would therefore provide long-term effectiveness and permanence.